julia-users-helsinki/julia-users-helsinki.github.io/page/index.md

 **If you would like to stay up-to-date with upcoming Julia related events in Helsinki area, join the Julia Users Helsinki [mailing list](https://groups.google.com/g/julia-users-helsinki).**

-Check out our next get together on **August 30th 2023 in Otaniemi**!
+Check out our next get together on **September 27th 2023 in Otaniemi**!

 \begin{center}
 ~~~